dk14/wolfram-mega/docs/oracles.md

 }
 ```

-Every capability can have its own endpoint.
+Every capability can have its own endpoint or they can share.

 If oracle provides facts through messengers, blockchain or any other means (inluding `fact-missing` report as a hack), then it must be able to manually or chat-bot-automatically send `commitment` and eventually `fact` as json in response to `fact-request`.